What is arthritis?

 Eat a variety of healthy (nutrient-rich) foods.
 Make half your plate vegetables and fruit, add lean protein, include whole grains, select heart-healthy fats, and remember to include a calcium-rich food or drink at each meal.
 For more information about healthy food choices, go to www.choosemyplate.gov

 Reach and maintain a healthy weight.
 Eat the amount of calories and protein you need.
-The amount that you need will depend on your height, weight, age, and medical condition.
+The amount that you need will depend on your height, weight, age, and general health.

 Get the calcium you need.
 It is recommended that adults consume 1000 to 1200 milligrams (mg) of calcium each day.
 It is best to get calcium from the foods you eat.
 Foods rich in calcium such as low fat dairy foods (milk, yogurt, cheese), dark green leafy vegetables (bok choy, broccoli, collard greens, kale, mustard greens, and turnip greens), canned fish (sardines, salmon) eaten with bones, or calcium-fortified (with calcium added) foods.
 The body uses calcium best when it is spaced through the day.
 Try to eat a calcium rich food at each meal or snack.
 If you think that you are not getting the recommended amount of calcium in the foods you eat, it is important to consult with your healthcare provider to find out if a calcium supplement is right for you.
 Calcium supplements should not be taken without the advice of your healthcare provider.
 Too much calcium taken on a routine basis, particularly from supplements, may be harmful.